-Past Performance Information Retrieval System (PPIRS) data has been merged into the Contract Performance Assessment Reporting System (CPARS).
+Past Performance Information Retrieval System (PPIRS) data has been merged into the Contractor Performance Assessment Reporting System (CPARS).
 CPARS.gov is now the official source for past performance information.

 On January 15, 2019, the PPIRS name will no longer be used except in the Federal Acquisition Regulation.

 Click here <https://interact.gsa.gov/blog/update-cparsppirs-merger> to read more about the CPARS/PPIRS merger on GSA’s Interact page.

 Performance evaluations contain both government and contractor comments to provide a balanced view of performance, allowing source selection officials to look beyond contractor references.